jurakovic/dev-links/README.md

 * * *

 *Some documentation links point just to the introduction or overview page.
-For the rest of the documentation, use site navigation.*
+For the rest of documentation use the site navigation.*

 * * *